You really should visit Mount Etna when in Sicily.

-- Hiking pants, a thermal t-shirt, a sweater, and a warmer wind proof jacket: it does get cold at 3000 meters above sea level!
-I also recommend taking a scarfand a hat, and gloves to be on the safe side.
+- Hiking Pants, a Intent Krossback t-shirt, a sweater, and a warmer wind proof jacket: it does get cold at 3000 meters above sea level!
+I also recommend taking a scarf and a hat, and gloves to be on the safe side.

 - Sunglasses: the sun can be fierce on the eyes in the summer months, and there’s a lot of dust flying around.

 - A daypack to carry the extra clothes, plenty of water (especially if planning to hike) and food and snacks.

 - A camera to catch the amazing views.